13 Filesystem and Input/Output (IO)

 13.3.3 Path wildcards

-When providing paths, specially relative paths, you have the option of using a wildcard.
+When providing paths, especially relative paths, you have the option of using a wildcard.
 There are two commonly used wildcards in paths, which are “one period” (.) and “two periods” (..).
 In other words, these two specific characters have special meanings when used in paths, and can be used on any operating system (Mac, Windows, Linux, etc.).
 That is, they are “cross platform”.

-The “one period” represents an alias for your current working directory.
+The “one period” represents an alias for the current directory.
 This means that the relative paths "./Course/Data/covid.csv" and "Course/Data/covid.csv" are equivalent.
 On the other hand, the “two periods” refers to the previous directory.
 For example, the path "Course/.." is equivalent to the path ".", that is, the current working directory.

 Therefore, the path "Course/.." refers to the folder before the Course folder.
 As another example, the path "src/writexml/../xml.cpp" refers to the file xml.cpp that is inside the folder before the writexml folder, which in this example is the src folder.
 Therefore, this path is equivalent to "src/xml.cpp".